tianmiaohu/Eloquent-JavaScript-Practice/README.md

 # Eloquent-JavaScript-Practice

-This repo hosts my practice codes of learning the "Eloquent JavaScript" book.
+This repo hosts my practice codes of learning the "Eloquent JavaScript" book (second edition).